Make Your Career In Astrobiology Program

-- If you want to pursue this degree after 10+2 level, there are few colleges like Florida Institute of Technology (https://www.fit.edu/programs/astrobiology-bs/) that offer the Astrobiology Program for Undergraduates.
+- If you want to pursue this degree after the 10+2 level, few colleges like the Florida Institute of Technology (https://www.fit.edu/programs/astrobiology-bs/) offer the Astrobiology Program for Undergraduates.
 That said, if you are applying for an undergraduate from this field, you must be from the science stream and must have some mathematics basics.

-- For Masters in Astrobiology, the minimum qualification required is the Bachelor's degree in any Science, Astronomy, Space Science, Geology, Chemistry, Biology, or related field from a recognized university.
+- For Masters’s in Astrobiology, the minimum qualification required is a Bachelor's degree in any Science, Astronomy, Space Science, Geology, Chemistry, Biology, or related field from a recognized university.

-- Candidates with their Bachelor in subjects like Biogeochemistry, Microbiology, Geological Science, Biotechnology, Biochemistry, etc. also have the option of pursuing a specialized course in Astrobiology.
+- Candidates with their Bachelor’s in subjects like Biogeochemistry, Microbiology, Geological Science, Biotechnology, Biochemistry, etc., also can pursue a specialized course in Astrobiology.

 - There are even online courses (https://astrobiology.nasa.gov/education/online-courses/), which can help you to become an Astrobiologist.

 - Analytical skills for being accurate during research experiments

 - Critical-thinking skills for studying and analyzing research work